Link Search Menu Expand Document

 Damage Calculation

-Whenever a Primary Check would deal damage as part of a Strike, each Strike is modified by the user's Attack to get the Raw Damage.
+Whenever a Technique would deal damage as part of a Strike, each Strike is modified by the user's Attack to get the Raw Damage.

-Then, that damage value is reduced by the defender's Defense and any applicable Resistances they have, and that amount of damage is taken from the target's HP.
+Then, that damage value is reduced by the defender's Defense, any applicable Resistances they have and any other damage reduction they might have (such as a player's Guarding), and that amount of damage is taken from the target's HP.

 Importantly, your Attack can be negative too!
-In this case, the Attack value is taken out of the Raw Damage, and may reduce it right down to 0!
+In this case, the Attack value is taken out of the Raw Damage, which might reduce it right down to 0!

 Strikes